 Take charge and move forward

 The majority of people with CML, especially those diagnosed in the chronic phase, have a very good prognosis.
-With the right management and treatment in hand, a person with CML could have a similar life expectancy to someone who doesn’t have cancer.11 If you have any questions about your prognosis speak to your cancer care team as they know you and your CML best.
+With the right management and treatment in hand, a person with CML could have a similar life expectancy to someone who doesn’t have cancer.12 If you have any questions about your prognosis speak to your cancer care team as they know you and your CML best.

-Managing your CML in a way that works for you
+Keep on track: Managing your CML in a way that works for you

 Know your options